Depression Diagnosis and Treatment

 How Does a Doctor Make a Depression Diagnosis?

 It is recommended that doctors screen a patient for depression regularly.
 Normally, this screening is through a series of questions during the checking-in period.
-During these screenings, doctors will try to find specific signs of sadness that are listed inside of the DSM 5.6
+During these screenings, doctors will try to find specific signs of sadness that are listed in the DSM-5.6

 Signs and Symptoms of Depression